 To connect a measurement device, it must be powered ON with Bluetooth enabled.
-Bluetooth must also be enabled on the camera (§ 6.1.1).
+Bluetooth must also be enabled on the camera (§ 7.1.1).
 Then do the following:

-- In the Bluetooth menu, select

-Peripherals to display the Peripheral screen (shown left).

-- 2. The Peripheral screen lists all previously and currently connected devices (if any).
-Connected devices are identified by the icon and disconnected devices are preceded by The new device should appear with the icon next to its name.
-To refresh this list, press F1 (and then F2 to confirm) to search for available Bluetooth devices.

-- The highlighted device's information appears to the right of the list.
-This includes the device's:

-- Icon identifying instrument type

-- Bluetooth address

-- Polling period
+- In the Bluetooth menu, select Peripherals to display the Peripheral screen (as shown to the left). - The Peripheral screen lists all previously and currently connected devices (if any).
+Connected devices are identified by the icon and disconnected devices are preceded by .
+The new device should appear with the icon next to its name.
+To refresh this list, press F1 (and then F2 (to confirm)) to search for available Bluetooth devices. - 3.
+The highlighted device's information appears to the right of the list.
+This includes the device's: - Icon identifying instrument type - Bluetooth address - Polling period